 So today, my friends, know this: Jesus said, “When I am lifted up from the earth, I will draw all people to myself” (see John 12:32).
 This has happened at the Cross!
 Nobody can come to Him unless God draws them, so He drew you!
 (See John 6:44).
 Before Christ, this was still a mystery!
 But now the final Piece who brought peace has caused the predestination puzzle to be solved!

 “This mystery is that the Gentiles are fellow heirs, members of the same body, and partakers of the promise in Christ Jesus through the gospel” (Ephesians 3:6).

 A prayer for you: Heavenly Father, thank you for your predestined plan to give me redemption through the opportunity to believe in Jesus.
 What a merciful and graceful plan!
 Right now, I lift up all who are reading this, directly to you.
-So many of these dear people have enjoyed what they’ve just read, yet still, for others this is hard to believe.
+So many of these dear people have enjoyed what they’ve just read, yet for others this is hard to believe.
 I ask that you open up their minds to the truth of your gospel.
-Let them know that if you pre-picked certain people to be saved, then all the passages in the Bible about evangelism, warnings of hell, and believing, would be worthless.
-After all, you’d have everything rigged so we should just eat, drink, be merry–and HOPE you picked us.
-And Dad, for those who arrogantly “feel picked,” remind them that they too must believe in Christ, no matter how they feel.
-But for those who DON’T feel picked, let them know they have the chance to believe right now.
+Let them know if you pre-picked certain people to be saved, then all the passages in the Bible about evangelism, warnings of hell, and believing, would be worthless.
+After all, you’d have everything rigged so we should just eat, drink, be merry, and hope you picked us.
+And Dad, for those who arrogantly “feel picked,” remind them they too must believe in Christ no matter how they feel.
+But for those who don’t feel picked, let them know they have the chance to believe right now.
 Today is their day of salvation!
-They get saved, once!
 In Jesus’ name I pray, amen.

 This devotional is from my upcoming book, The Christian Identity, Volume 3.
 Check out my other bestselling books here!